e-marshall/tutorials/book/background/software.md

 - https://opensarlab-docs.asf.alaska.edu
 - https://book.cryointhecloud.com/content/Getting_Started.html

 On these systems you can install software environment in the same way described above, but you must make the default JupyterLab interface aware of your environment.
 In Jupyter terminology you must specify a 'kernel'.
-Unfortunately there is not an automatic and uniform way of doing this, but a few manual steps can be followed to
+Unfortunately there is not an automatic and uniform way of doing this, but a few manual steps can be followed:

 1. Create a kernel specification subfolder under your home directory:
 ```